yutanagano/sceptr/README.md

 ```

 ## Prescribed data format

-> NOTE: The version of SCEPTR provided via the functional API is a beta-chain only model, which means that even if you supply the model with data including alpha chains, it will not use this data.

 SCEPTR expects to receive TCR data in the form of [pandas](https://pandas.pydata.org/) [`DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame) instances.
 Therefore, all TCR data should be represented as a `DataFrame` with the following structure and data types.